 The fair value of the authority's investment property is measured annually at each reporting date.
 In 2016/17 the Council's farms and smallholdings were valued by an external valuer, with the remainder of the valuations carried out by the Council's internal valuers.
 All valuations are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
-The authority's valuation experts work closely with finance officers regarding allering allering at each report to the standards.
+The authority's valuation experts work closely with finance officers regarding elay the finance.